 Sports massage has many benefits.
 The healthy athlete, as well as the injured athlete, may benefit from quality massage therapy.
 Listed are some of the many benefits of sports massage for athletes.

-Increased suppleness and resiliency in the muscles, tendons and ligaments.
+Increased suppleness and resiliency in the muscles, tendons ligaments.
 This decreases the chances of injuries and improves the recovery from injuries.

 Improved circulation.
 The blood flow is improved to the areas that are massaged.
 This increase in circulation helps provide the nutrients needed for recovery and building of new muscle tissue.
 This improved circulation also helps to remove waste products and toxins often produced in working or injured muscles.

 Improved proprioception.
 Massage helps to improve the mind-muscle link and therefore improves fine and gross motor control.
-Knowing the position of the body, and its parts in relation to each other, is an important aspect of any sport activity.
+Knowing the position of the body, and its parts in relation to each is an important aspect of any activity.

 Inflammation and swelling reduction.
 Massage above and around an injured area may help reduce swelling and inflammation.